mjtkeijsers/HomeAutomate/README.md

 # HomeAutomate

-Home Automation on Raspberry pi build around Youles, Influx, Grafana, Python, cron
+Home Automation on Raspberry pi build around **Youles**, Influx, Grafana, Python, cron

 This little project aims to build a dashboard on home gas and power use.
-When complete it shows 4 graphs:
+When complete it shows 5 graphs:

 -live power (refresh 1 minute)